 Vegetable and Flower Raised Garden Bed Ideas for Cedar Planters

 Have you heard of the old saying, “carrots love tomatoes”?
 According to this phrase, growing these two vegetables together will increase the yield of both.
 This same principle applies to flowering plants too.
 Certain combinations not only look better, but the plants also stay healthier.
 Grouping together plants with similar needs will keep your raised flower bed blooming and vegetable garden producing all season long.
-Read more to discover how to maximize your space with garden box ideas for gorgeous blooms and higher yields.
+If you’re interested in getting your garden growing, read more to discover how to maximize your space with garden box ideas for gorgeous blooms and higher yields.

 Companion Planting Guide for Raised Garden Boxes